How to Plan a 2015-2021 WRX Build

 Since I’m going to be working with the intake, this will also be a good time to upgrade the leaky stock bypass valve.
-After watching Boomba Racing’s test video for the 2015+ WRX, I was sold on their upgraded bypass valve that is pressure tested to 100psi.
-If you are plagued with the leaky stock valve, then this mod will free up some lost horsepower for sure.
+After seeing some interesting cases where the replacing it actually gained power because of how much the stock valve leaked while being pressurized, I was sold on upgrading the bypass valve.
+If you are plagued with the leaky stock valve, this mod will free up some lost horsepower for sure.

 Now that my car is breathing, it's time to make the most out of the air it's pulling through.
 That is where an upgraded intercooler/aftercooler comes in.
 There are quite a few options for this and it starts to get more and more difficult to nail down what I want.
 I like the fact that Killer B’s Aftercooler allows you to keep the factory engine cover, but GrimmSpeeds upgraded top mount intercooler with the addition of some fancy vents helps to force more air through the intercooler and therefore improve the performance even further.

-My other option is a front mount intercooler and I personally prefer the TurboXS unit.
-It isn’t too big and will be more than enough for my power goals.
+My other option is a front mount intercooler.
 However, since I don’t plan on going past 400whp with this car, a FMIC may be too much for me.
 And yes it can help with heat soak, but with the GrimmSpeed’s ram air effect, it may not be enough of a problem to justify going the FMIC route.
 Plus, I know that GrimmSpeed’s TMIC is more than capable of supporting my power goals and with there not being a turbo hiding underneath the FA20DIT’s top mount location like they do on the EJ’s, the GrimmSpeed TMIC and charge pipe seems to be the clear choice for me.

-I would be lying if I told you that I was completely happy with the factory brakes on the WRX.
-There is probably nothing I want more than a set of STI Brembo’s to make for a nice little factory upgrade.
-The reason I have decided to wait so long to do them in my build plan is because I want to get the most out of my factory setup first.
+I would be lying if I told you that I was completely happy with the factory WRX brakes.
+There is probably nothing I want more than a set of STI Brembos to make for a nice little factory upgrade.
+The reason I decided to wait is because I want to get the most out of my factory setup first.
 I don’t necessarily want to replace a perfectly good set of brakes, so by the time I get to this point in my build plan, my brakes will be due for a change anyways, and the cost will effectively be less that way.

-While I’m upgrading the brakes, I’ll also be upgrading the brake lines with a StopTech Stainless Steel set.
-And while we are talking brakes, another good mod to do that fixes another factory issue is the Brake Master Cylinder Brace.
+While I’m upgrading the brakes, I’ll also be upgrading the brake lines with a StopTech stainless steel set.
+For now, I'll do a minor brake mod and fix another factory issue where the master cylinder flexes to much when brake pressure is applied.
 I’ll be going with the Radium unit.

 First of all, I’m not about the low low life.
 I like function over form and will be going with a set of coilovers based on their performance rather than their ability to drop my frame to the ground.
 Because they retain the inverted strut design, I’m heavily leaning towards the HKS Hypermax Coilovers.

 While it is tempting to get this all at once with the coilovers and wheels, budget dictates that I wait.
 So I’m dedicating a whole step to sway bars and adjustability.
-For sway bars, I’ll be going with the Whiteline adjustable rear sway bar, though I haven’t fully decided how stiff yet.
+For sway bars, I’ll be going with the Whiteline adjustable rear sway bar along with adjustable end links, though I haven’t fully decided how stiff yet.
+This isn't a set it and forget it mod though.
+I'll compare settings and see where I like it.
 I also haven’t decided if I want a front sway bar yet because I tend to like a car with a little rear end bias.